sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 ### Output

 Stir compresses modules in a few ways.
 All samples (accepted formats: pcm16, pcm8, and adpcm) are compressed to adpcm (like normal AssetSamples), and envelopes are also compressed.
-In the future, stir/clang will deduplicate samples so multiple songs can share the same sample data, further saving space on the master cube.
+In the future, stir/clang will deduplicate samples so multiple songs can share the same sample data, further saving space on the Base.

 ### Limitations